Functional Scaling Laws in Kernel Regression: Loss Dynamics and Learning Rate Schedules: Learning Rate Schedules Impact Scaling Efficiency

 {\bf Compute-optimal scaling.} A straightforward calculation (see Appendix~\ref{sub:proof_for_the_exponential_decay_lrs}) yields: \begin{itemize}[leftmargin=2em,itemsep=.1em] \item If $s\geq 1-1/\beta$, then $ \gamma_{\opt} \eqsim (C/\log C)^{-\frac{1+s\beta-\beta}{2+s\beta}}, M_{\opt} \eqsim (C/\log C)^{\frac{1}{2+s\beta}}, D_{\opt} \eqsim C^{\frac{1+s\beta}{2+s\beta}}(\log C)^{\frac{1}{2+s\beta}}, $ and $ \cE_{\opt}\eqsim (C/\log C)^{-\frac{s\beta}{2+s\beta}}. \nonumber $ \item If $s< 1-1/\beta$, then $ \gamma_{\opt} \eqsim 1, M_{\opt} \eqsim (C/\log C)^{\frac{1}{1+\beta}}, D_{\opt} \eqsim C^{\frac{\beta}{1+\beta}}(\log C)^{\frac{1}{1+\beta}}, \nonumber $ and $ \cE_{\opt} \eqsim (C/\log C)^{-\frac{s\beta}{1+{\beta}}}. \nonumber $ \end{itemize}

-In the easy‑learning regime, we again observe that compute-optimal allocation consistently favors data over model.
-Notably, the optimal compute split depends solely on the task's intrinsic difficulty and the relative fraction of data over model: $ D_{\opt}/M_{\opt} \;\eqsim\; C^{\alpha/(2 + \alpha)} $ \emph{decreases} as the task becomes harder.
-The optimal \(\gamma_{\opt}\) also decays with the compute budget \(C\), and for fixed \(\alpha\), higher-capacity models (\(\beta\downarrow\)) require smaller \(\gamma_{\opt}\).
-Moreover, the excess‐risk rate is governed solely by $\alpha=s\beta$, so increasing capacity alone does not yield asymptotic gains in this easy-learning regime.
+In the easy-learning regime, the excess-risk rate is determined solely by the intrinsic difficulty $\alpha=s\beta$; hence, increasing model capacity alone does not lead to asymptotic gains.
+The compute-optimal allocation consistently favors data over model and moreover, the optimal compute split depends solely on the task's intrinsic difficulty, with ratio $ D_{\opt}/M_{\opt} \;\eqsim\; C^{\alpha/(2 + \alpha)} $ \emph{decreasing} as the task becomes harder.
+This implies that, for harder tasks, one should allocate more compute to increasing model size.
+The optimal \(\gamma_{\opt}\) decreases with the compute budget \(C\), and for fixed \(\alpha\), higher-capacity models (\(\beta\downarrow\)) require smaller \(\gamma_{\opt}\).

-In the hard-learning regime, data still dominates compute allocation, but now the optimal split depends only on the model capacity $\beta$, independent of the relative task difficulty.
+In the hard-learning regime, data still dominates compute allocation, but now the optimal split depends only on model capacity, independent of the task difficulty.
 Moreover, the optimal maximal learning rate remains constant ($\gamma_{\opt}\eqsim1$).
 These results imply that a single, universal choice of compute split and learning rate suffices to attain optimal scaling across all tasks satisfying $s < 1-1/\beta$, greatly simplifying hyperparameter tuning.
-Finally, in this regime, higher‐capacity models become strictly more compute‐efficient, as evidenced by the excess-risk scaling exponent $-s\beta/(1+{\beta})$.
+Finally, in this regime, higher‐capacity models (smaller $\beta$) become strictly more compute‐efficient, as evidenced by the excess-risk scaling exponent $-s\beta/(1+{\beta})$.